-1. As an APS school, who pays for the buses?
+1. Who pays for the buses?

 2. How many chaperones should we bring?